 A tummy tuck removes excess skin and fat as well as tightens the abdominal muscles creating a profile that is flatter, firmer and tighter.

 A flat and well-toned abdomen is something that many of us strive for with exercise and diet.
 But, sometimes these methods do not achieve our goals.
-A tummy tuck is not a substitute for a healthy lifestyle with appropriate diet and exercise.
+A tummy tuck is not a substitute for a healthy lifestyle with an appropriate diet and exercise.
 This procedure is highly individualized and can be combined with other procedures, such as breast augmentation, or breast lift.

 Within a week or two after surgery, you should be standing tall with a noticeably slimmer profile.
 However, the final results may be obscured by swelling until all the internal healing is complete at approximately 6 months.
 The decision to have a tummy tuck is personal and you will have to decide if the benefits will achieve your goals and if the potential complications are acceptable.
 A full consultation with a surgeon certified by The American Board of Plastic Surgery should help address all your questions.